Minnesota Wild: Youth to Watch for in 2019-20

 Stashed away in the Swedish Hockey League this past year, the addition of Filip Johansson would add someone with a similar game to Jonas Brodin.
 At still only 19-years-old, he may have further development to undertake before coming across the Atlantic.

-Jared Spurgeon is the oldest defensive player on the Wild at 29-years-old; his progress and leadership will be another key to this seasons success.
+Jared Spurgeon is the oldest of the young defensive players on the Wild at 29-years-old; his progress and leadership will be another key to this seasons success.
 Spurgeon is one of the major pieces linking the old school of alternative captain defenseman Ryan Suter to the new school a decade his junior.
 Taking a more active role in leading the youth would aid in developing growth and comradery between the generations, and that can only mean better hockey for the Wild.

 Goaltending